holoviz-dev/blog/posts/mixtral/index.md

 chat_interface.servable()
 ```

-To launch a server using CLI and interact with this app, simply run `panel serve app.py`.
+Run `panel serve app.py` in CLI to interact with this app.
 Here is an example of our interaction with the model:

 <img src="./images/transformers_chatbot.png" width="100%" style="margin-left: auto; margin-right: auto; display: block;"></img>